-Syntax TABULATE_SUBSTANCE NI /1/: .0995 FRACTIONS IN SUBLATTICE 2 C /1/: .05 N /1/: .05 Pressure /100000/: <pressure in="" interest,="" of="" pa=""> Specify the constant pressure condition in Pa.</pressure> Low temperature limit /298.15/: <t-low, in="" k=""></t-low,> Specify the starting temperature K. High temperature limit /298.15/: <t-high, in="" k=""></t-high,> Specify the ending temperature K. Step in temperature /100/: <t-step> Specify the temperature step for the tabulation.</t-step> Output file /Screen/: <return a="" file="" for="" name="" or="" screen,="" type=""></return> If you type Return for screen a list of basic thermodynamic functions for the chosen substance or for the specified pure or solution phase with the fixed composition is shown up as a table (which is demonstrated in the example outputs given below), and the command is terminated.
-If typing a file name, the table is both displayed on screen and saved as an .EXP or a .TAB file, and the program further prompts: Graphical output /Y/: For N a table is output to the screen, and the same table is saved as a basic text file with the default extension .TAB under the current working directory.
-In this case, the graph cannot be plotted. • For Y a table is created with all the thermodynamic functions as normal (which is displayed on screen) as well as generates a graph with temperature on the X-axis and a chosen property on a certain column in the table on the Y-axis (which is plotted on screen and saved as an .EXP file), and it also ask which column is to be plotted on the resulting graph: Plot column ? /2/: <1 or 2 or 3 or 4 or 5 or 6> Specify which property (as column number) to be plotted as the Y-axis (versus temperature as X-axis) as a graph on the screen.
-Simultaneously, all tabulated

-SyntaxTABULATE_SUBSTANCEproperties and the Y-axis setting (i.e. the plotted column) for the graph is written into an .EXP file using the DATAPLOT format.
+Syntax TABULATE_SUBSTANCE High temperature limit /298.15/: <t-high, in="" k=""></t-high,> Specify the ending temperature K. Step in temperature /100/: <t-step> Specify the temperature step for the tabulation.</t-step> Output file /Screen/: <return a="" file="" for="" name="" or="" screen,="" type=""></return> If you type Return for screen a list of basic thermodynamic functions for the chosen substance or for the specified pure or solution phase with the fixed composition is shown up as a table (which is demonstrated in the example outputs given below), and the command is terminated.
+If typing a file name, the table is both displayed on screen and saved as an $$.EXP or a $$.TAB file, and the program further prompts: Graphical output /Y/: For N a table is output to the screen, and the same table is save basic text file with the default extension .TAB under the current directory.
+In this case, the graph cannot be plotted.
+For Y a table is created with all the thermodynamic functions as normal (which is displayed on screen) as well as generates a graph with temperature on the X-axis and a chosen property on a certain column in the table on the Y-axis (which is plotted on screen and saved as an .EXP file), and it also ask which column is to be plotted on the resulting graph: Plot column ? /2/: <1 or 2 or 3 or 4 or 5 or 6> Specify which property (as column number) to be plotted as the Y-axis (versus temperature as X-axis) as a graph on the screen.
+Simultaneously, all tabulated properties and the Y-axis setting (i.e. the plotted column) for the graph is written into an .EXP file using the DATAPLOT format.
 The default column 2 is heat capacity, 3 enthalpy, 4 entropy and 5 Gibbs energy, and the additional column 6 is a user-entered function.
 The table displays on the screen.
 The plot then displays on the screen, followed by a POST: prompt.
 The POST module (postprocessor) automatically opens, and all types of the POST-module commands to refine the plotted diagram may be used.
-Possibilities include scaling the X/Y-axis, changing the X/Y-axis texts, etc. The command BACK or EXIT at the POST: prompt always takes you back to the TAB module.DATPLOT User Guide included with this documentation set.
+Possibilities include scaling the X/Y-axis, changing the X/Y-axis texts, etc. The command BACK or EXIT at the POST: prompt always takes you back to the TAB module.
+DATPLOT User Guide included with this documentation set.